20 Fastest Animals in the World

 The blackbuck, also known as the Indian antelope, is found throughout southern Asia in Nepal, India, and Pakistan.

-For over 1.5 km, they are able to maintain their maximum speed of 80 km per hour, aided by their immense 6.5-meter strides.
+For over 1.5 km, they can maintain their maximum speed of 80 km per hour, aided by their immense 6.5-meter strides.

 Unfortunately, because of the impressive male horns, blackbucks are a popular trophy animal for hunters.